Perhaps, Disney, will one day bring a theme park to Canada. Just maybe.

 Disney promotions are usually time-limited and since Canadians have few options to score cheap Disney tickets (compared to Americans), you want to take advantage as soon as you can.

-All Disney parks are currently closed.
-Here’s the information they have provided regarding ticket refunds and modifications:
+All Disney parks were closed.
+Here’s the information they provided regarding ticket refunds and modifications:

 How To Save Money on Disney Tickets